Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Browse OGC API feature service/README.md

 ## How to use the sample

+Enter a valid OGC API service URL.
 Select a layer to display from the list of layers shown in an OGC API service.

 ## How it works

-1. Create an `AGSOGCFeatureService` object with a URL to an OGC API feature service.
+1. Create an `AGSOGCFeatureService` object with an OGC API feature service URL.
 2. Obtain the `AGSOGCFeatureServiceInfo` object from `serviceInfo` property.
 3. Create a list of feature collections from the `featureCollectionInfos` property of the service info object.
 4. When a feature collection is selected, create an `AGSOGCFeatureCollectionTable` from the `AGSOGCFeatureCollectionInfo`.